jaggederest/soto.sh/src/pages/posts/2018/11/2018-11-20-in-search-for-a-graphql-backend-architecture.md

-To create a loader, we need to provide a batch function that receives a list of **scalars** (objects **won't work**) and returns a Promise that resolves a list of results where each position matches the requested scalar id.
+To create a loader, we need to provide a batch function that receives a list of **scalars** (objects **won't work**) and returns a Promise that resolves to a list of results where each position matches the requested scalar id.

 As an example, if we pass `[1, 7, 3]` to our batch function, then we need to return `[/* Result 1 */, /* Result 7 */, /* Result 3 */]` **even if the results